 Mills’ work included the design of (4) Custom Houses built in New England during his tenure as a draftsman at the General Land Office, a bureau of the Treasury Department from 1830–1836, under the administration of Andrew Jackson, then as Federal Architect serving until 1852.

 The Building was listed in the State and National Registers of Historic Places on February 25, 1971, both individually and as a contributing resource to the Market Square Historic District, and on August 2, 1984, as a contributing resource to the Newburyport Historic District and therefore qualifies for a preservation restriction under M.G.L.
-Chapter 184, Section 32;
+Chapter 184, Sections 31,32 and 33;

-WHEREAS, the Building is the subject of two existing preservation restrictions, the first dated September 13, 2002, by and between the Grantor and the Commission and the second dated May 30, 2013 by and among the Grantor, the Newburyport Redevelopment Authority (the predecessor in title to the Premises) and the Massachusetts Historical Commission (collectively, the “Prior Restrictions”);

-WHEREAS, Grantor and Grantee recognize the architectural, historic, and cultural values (hereinafter "preservation values") and significance of the Building and the Premises, and have the common purpose of preserving the aforesaid preservation values and significance of the Building and Premises;
+WHEREAS, Grantor and Grantee recognize the architectural, historic and cultural values (hereinafter “preservation values”) and significance of the Building and the Premises and have the common purpose of preserving the aforesaid preservation values of the Building and the Premises;

-WHEREAS, the preservation values of the Building are documented in a series of photographs and documents (hereinafter, “Baseline Documentation") attached hereto as Exhibit B and incorporated herein by reference, which Baseline Documentation the parties agree provides an-accurate representation of the Building as of the date of this grant;
+WHEREAS, the preservation values of the Building and Premises are documented in a series of photographs and documents (hereinafter “Baseline Documentation”) attached hereto as Exhibits A, B, C, E and F, incorporated herein by reference, which Baseline Documentation the parties agree provides an accurate representation of the Building and Premises as of the date of this grant;

-WHEREAS, the Baseline Documentation, Exhibit B, consists of the following:
+WHEREAS, the Baseline Documentation, Exhibits A, B, C, E and F, consists of the following;

+(a) Legal Description of the Property (Exhibit A);

+(b) Land Court Plan 4588-C (Exhibit B);

+(c) Land Court Plan 4588-B (Exhibit C);

+(d) Assessors Parcel Map (Exhibit E);

-(a). a set of (9) exterior and interior photographs of the Building taken as follows;
+(e) Baseline Photographs (Exhibit F), a set of the following six (6) photographs of the exterior of the Building and three (3) photographs of key interior features;

-3/18/2009 View of south façade, Gregory Colling
+(i) 3/18/2009 View of south façade, Gregory Colling

-11/14/2009 View of east façade, uavlook.com
+(ii) 11/14/2009 View of east façade, uavlook.com